 Particular stress will be laid on the sources of error, interfering elements and basic chemical reactions in the methods.
 Candidates must be prepared to give detailed procedures only for the elements written in italic.
 Candidate should be prepared to give brief outlines of the procedures for the elements not underlined.
 If an instrumental method of analysis is chosen for a detailed procedure, t he examinee's answer should include a detailed discussion of calibration and of possible interference and errors and how to avoid them.

 Candidates will be expected to know the common sources of error and interference as well as the basic principles involved in the operation of laboratory instruments.
-These include: X-ray fluorescence, atomic absorption, Arc-ES, ICP, ICP-MS and DCP emission spectrometers, ion selective electrodes (including pH electrodes), electroanalytical methods (polargraphy, anodic stripping, coulometry, etc.) fluorimetry and colourimetry techniques.
-The candidate will also be expected to be able to discuss the relative advantages and disadvantages of these instruments for a given analytical problem, what errors might be encountered and how to avoid them and how to calibrate the various operational parameters.
+These include: Laboratory based and portable X-ray fluorescence, atomic absorption, Arc-ES, ICP, ICP-MS and DCP emission spectrometers, ion selective electrodes (including pH electrodes), electroanalytical methods (polargraphy, anodic stripping, coulometry, etc.) fluorimetry and colourimetry techniques.
+The candidate is also expected to and be able to discuss; the relative advantages and disadvantages of these instruments for a given analytical application, what errors might be encountered and how to avoid them, and how to calibrate the various operational parameters.
 The examinee will also be required to possess knowledge of the major building blocks of these instruments and the purpose of each.

 Typical Written Papers